jomhoff/CG1-Project-aDNA-Contamination/Workflow.md

 This workflow is designed to accession Sequence Read Archives (SRAs) of target species from target studies on NCBI, then run the SRAs through Derrick Wood's [Kraken2](https://github.com/DerrickWood/kraken2.git), which is a taxonomic sequence classifier that assigns taxonomic labels to DNA sequences.
 The goal of this workflow is to identify potential biological contaminants in SRAs.
 For more information on Kraken2, visit the [Kraken2 Manual](docs/MANUAL.markdown).

+It is important to not that this is designed to function on the AMNH's Huxley Computational Cluster.
+Buyer beware!

 ## **Sourcing SRAs**

 To find a project with the SRAs of the desired species: